-I saw Matt Reeves’ debut, The Pallbearer, in Paris in 1996.
+The Batman is directed by Matt Reeves.
+I saw the director’s debut, The Pallbearer, in Paris in 1996.
 It’s safe to say that the director has diverted from the path of that style since then.
-In 2010 he directed the remake of Let The Right One In ((Låt den rätte komma in 2008), which wasn’t all that impressive.
-Now it’s time for The Batman, which is not the first adaptation of the famous comic book character.
+In 2010, he directed the remake of Let The Right One In (Låt den rätte komma in 2008), which wasn’t all that impressive.
+This is not the first adaptation of the famous comic book character.
 Following Tim Burton and Chris Nolan, this is a reboot, deboot or whatever.
 There was, of course, the dreaded Joker (2019), which leaned heavily on The King Of Comedy (1982) and Taxi Driver (1976) and is best forgotten.

 The Batman & Co

 It could, of course, be said that the plot means less than the dive into the mythology.
 One of the clues leads Batman to a nightclub where Selina Kyle works as a waitress.
 Since there is no attempt to outrank the ultimate masterpiece, Catwoman, the character once again goes under her original name.
 As portrayed by Zoë Kravitz, she is a welcome presence in the film with strength and sexiness in equal measures that is not merely there for woke reasons.
 A more curious turn comes from Colin Farrell as The Penguin.
 Not that it’s a bad performance, but since both his appearance and voice are unrecognisable, it could have been performed by anyone.